wearedevx/navitia-docker-compose/README.md

 ### Provide data

-The most common provided data format provided are:
+The most common provided data formats are:
 * OSM .pbf for street-network data
 * NTFS for Public Transport data (most tested in Navitia)
   You can as well provide GTFS directly to Navitia, but it will be deprecated.